-Ironically, the Christmas movie we were watching was a remake of a well-known classic, “Scrooged” starring Bill Murray.
+Ironically, the Christmas movie I was watching was a remake of a well-known classic, “Scrooged” starring Bill Murray.
 You’ve likely heard the tale time and again.
 After Scrooge, a vile and selfish human being, is visited by three ghosts, he has a change of heart and comes to the realization that money and greed are contemptible traits and that kindness, joyfulness and generosity are the traits that define a person ultimately.

 Everyday there are people struggling.
 People who are angry.
 People in pain.
 People who are lost.
 Some of those people live in my neighborhood.
 Some of them live in your neighborhood.
 Throughout the world there is no shortage of struggle and despair.
 How am I displaying kindness and generosity with a joyful heart to those around me?

 During a recent trip to Southern Asia, it became clear that this desensitization or even flagrant disregard for those around us is universal.
 Millions of people live in desperation.
 They live in starvation.
 Hungry for basic needs.
 Hungry for acknowledgement, for validation, for opportunity, for generosity and for love.
 Gasping for air in a smog of oppression, their future looks bleak and hopeless.
 Yet amid the anguish, there are those offering a breath of fresh air and a bite to eat.
 Breaking bread with those in need, with little to give but a kind heart, a genuine love, and hope.

 I watched one man care for another who was cast out to live an impoverished life on the streets because he struggled with mental illness.
 I participated in a graduation ceremony for women who had been struggling to survive and who could now use their sewing skills to be self-employed and provide for their families.
 I heard stories of the hopeless restored.